Introduction to A Ret 0.05 Gel

 Frequently Asked Questions

-2. Can I use A Ret 0.05% during pregnancy or while breastfeeding?
+2. Can I Use A Ret 0.05% Gel In The Morning?

-3. How should I apply A Ret 0.05%?
+3. How Should I Apply A Ret 0.05%?

 Ans.
 Apply a pea-sized amount of A Ret 0.05% to the affected areas of clean, dry skin at bedtime.
 Avoid applying near the eyes, mouth, and mucous membranes.
 Always follow your healthcare provider’s instructions.